 Bipartisan Support for Voter Registration Modernization

 The need to update our voter registration system has never been more pressing.
 We rely on a 19th Century approach for a 21st Century political process.
-Registration records are rife with errors, election officials are overwhelmed, and the integrity of our electoral process is compromised when every eligible voter is not given the opportunity to participate.
+Registration records are rife with errors, election officials are overwhelmed, and the integrity of our electoral process is compromised when not every eligible voter is given the opportunity to participate.

 - In 2014, the Presidential Commission on Election Administration, chaired by the chief attorneys from the 2012 Obama and Romney presidential campaigns, recommended that jurisdictions adopt online registration and give citizens the chance to be electronically registered to vote at the same time as they do business with a government agency.